KLB7/IntraMine/README.md

 And you'll have [**sub-second search**](https://htmlpreview.github.io/?https://github.com/KLB7/IntraMine/blob/master/Documentation/Searching.html) over up to half a million source and text files, even without specifying a directory or language or extension (but you can).

-Strictly speaking IntraMine is a tech demo, but some considerable effort over eight years has gone into making IntraMine an outstanding choice for editing and reading text documents, generating in-house documentation, searching, and understanding source code.
+Strictly speaking IntraMine is a tech demo, but some considerable effort over nine years has gone into making IntraMine an outstanding choice for editing and reading text documents, generating in-house documentation, searching, and understanding source code.
 If you like IntraMine, pester the developers of your favorite IDE and they might add enough of IntraMine's features that you won't need it any more.

 ## Installation